 - Weight loss

-Once you rule out dietary causes, go to a doctor immediately.
-Black stool caused by a medical reason can get serious if not treated.
+If your stool color has changed suddenly without your eating dark foods or taking iron supplements and other medicines, go to a doctor immediately.
+Black stool caused by a medical reason can get serious if not treated in time.